Brightify/Cuckoo/README.md

 ]
 exclude = ["ExcludedTestClass"]

-s# Optionally you can use a regular expression to filter only specific classes/protocols.
+# Optionally you can use a regular expression to filter only specific classes/protocols.
 # regex = ""

 [modules.MyProject.options]